noyklayman/Final-Project---COCO/README.md

+*The link to the web: https://lessons-88611.web.app/

-To make changes to the menu - adding or deleting products,
+*To make changes to the menu - adding or deleting products,

 You must log in with the email and password of the administrator:

-email: aviel@gmail.com
+Email: aviel@gmail.com

-password: 123456Aa!
+Password: 123456Aa!